chrisdedman/reminder/README.md

 - timer_version2.py

-keep those two file in the same repository (don't forgot to add your personnal song in the code timer_version2.py) Every time you set up a reminder, the program save (append not erase) your data in the history file, you keep in track what you are doing everyday.
+keep those two file in the same repository (don't forgot to add your personnal song in the code timer_version2.py) Every time you set up a reminder, the program save (append not erase) your data in the history file, you keep in track what you are doing every day.